Golf: Ryu wins on return and donates US$206,000 purse to coronavirus charity

 Ryu, a two-time major winner, had not played since February 16 when she finished tied for 34th in the Australian Open, the last event before the LPGA Tour was shut down by the coronavirus pandemic.

-"All the competitions KLPGA golfers are currently playing are like a bonus for us," the Korean LPGA quoted her as saying in an Instagram quote.
+"All the competitions KLPGA golfers are currently playing are like a bonus for us," the Korean LPGA quoted her as saying in an Instagram post.

 "We only have to come and hit the ball, but a lot of people are continuing to struggle.
 This donation is going towards funding COVID-19 recovery."